Permissions

 • read : grants read-only access to user's items, even private.

-• write : permits the modification of the user's items (and also grants read permission).
+• write : permits the modification of the user's items (and also grants read permission.).

-• delete : permits the deletion of the user's items (and also grants write and read permission).
+• delete : permits the deletion of the user's items (and also grants write and read permission.).

 Request which permissions?

-Permissions your application must request depend on the API methods you intend to use (this is indicated for each method).
+Permissions your application must request depend on the API methods you intend to use (this is indicated for each method.)
 Users will decide whether or not to grant permissions to your application.
 Don't request permissions that aren't used or don't make sense.

 When your application does API calls without special permission, only public items will be returned with the same restrictions as an anonymous visitor.

-How to request a permission?
+How to request permission?

 A permission is requested on an authorization web page http://www.ipernity.com/apps/authorize.